 This is a great Father's Day story to share with your father or sons.
-We lost our father five years ago, but my sons will confirm that I've recounted this baseball tale a few times.
+We lost our father seven years ago, and my sons will confirm that I've recounted this baseball tale a few times.

 Well, Senator Bunning can blame Nolan Ryan, Roger Clemens, Steve Carlton, and Randy Johnson for that!
 Bunning is now #20 on the list, not a bad place at all, considering the names of the first 19.